 The view of monothelitism held a compromise position that Jesus had two natures but only one will.
 This was in contrast with both the view that Jesus had only one nature (either human or divine) and that Jesus had two natures and two wills (dyothelitism).

-Biblically, it can be shown that Jesus held both a human and divine nature, affirming dyothelitism and denying monothelitism.
+Biblically, it can be shown that Jesus held both a human and divine nature, including both a human and divine will, affirming dyothelitism and denying monothelitism.
 For example, in Luke 22:42 Jesus prayed to the Father, "Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done."
 Jesus had a human will that desired not to die.
 He also had a divine will that was the same as the divine will of God the Father that would lead Him to die on the cross for humanity's sins.

 Another example can be found in John 6:38 that reads, "For I have come down from heaven, not to do my own will but the will of him who sent me."
 The human desires of Jesus faced temptation as other people did (Matthew 4:1-10), yet He acknowledged His divine will to accomplish the work of God the Father.